-Lines 12 through 18 should only be completed by an 80/20 company that is allowed a subtraction modification because the U.S. company they are affiliated with must claim and add-back any portion of interest or intangible assets on a separate Schedule 80/20.
+Lines 14 through 20 should only be completed by an 80/20 company that is allowed a subtraction modification because the U.S. company it is affiliated with must add-back any portion of interest or intangible expenses it paid to the 80/20 company.

-Line 12 - Write the name and FEIN of the U.S. company or the designated agent of the unitary business group that was disallowed a deduction for the interest or intangible expenses paid to you.
+Line 14 - Write the name and FEIN of the U.S. company or the designated agent of the unitary business group that was disallowed a deduction for the interest or intangible expenses paid to you.

-Line 13 - Write the total amount of interest received from the U.S. Company that you included in your base income for this tax year, net of any related expenses.
+Line 15 - Write the total amount of interest received from the U.S. company that you included in your base income for this tax year, net of any related expenses.